juskek/job_applications/js_frontend_web_app_tutorial/README.md

 * Client side rendering
 * Persistent storage in
 * Persistent storage in client device, managed using `Local Storage`.
 Other options include IndexDB.

+**Running from local**
+1. Use VSCode Live Server extension to launch live server.
+2. Go to `127.0.0.1/portno/index.html` (local host ip, portno assigned by live server)

+* Logs can be viewed from dev tools Console in Chrome (F12)
 ## Step 1: HTML, CSS and JS

 **HTML Overview**